JPSieg/R2easyR/README.md

 ## 6.2 Coloring nucleotides in a structure

-### The "r2easyR.grey_letters_editor" allows you to specify the color for a large swath of nucleotides and runs on a syntax and functionallity similar to the "R2easyR.stem_editor".
-This section will cover two common applications- removing intervening artificial filler regions in a secondary structure and coloring nucleotides where no data is availible grey.
+### The "r2easyR.grey_letters_editor" allows you to specify the color for a large swath of nucleotides and runs on a syntax and functionality similar to the "R2easyR.stem_editor".
+This section will cover two common applications- removing intervening artificial filler regions in a secondary structure and coloring nucleotides where no data is available grey.

 ### It is often informative to map reactivity data from a small portion of a large RNA onto a secondary structure.
-IIt is not necessary to draw the whole RNA, just a small subset.
+It is not necessary to draw the whole RNA, just a small subset.
 In the case of 16S-rRNA, the 5-prime region base pairs to nucleotides 500 residues ustream, and it is unnecessary and difficult to draw the intervening 300 nucleotide region.
 In this case, I like to replace the intervening region with a short string of Us in the original .csv file to simplify drawing.
-These Us can be reomoved by coloring them white using the grey letters editor.
+These Us can be removed by coloring them white using the grey letters editor.
 For example:

 ![White_editor_effects](https://user-images.githubusercontent.com/63312483/111521923-17a80780-8730-11eb-84dc-7f6101d3fdc8.png)

-### Once agian, the grey letters editor is applied directly to the R2R.sto.
+### Once again, the grey letters editor is applied directly to the R2R.sto.
 The second argument specifies what regions should be colored and the third argument specifies the color.

 ```{r}
 r2easyR.grey_letters_editor(R2R.sto = "demo.sto", Nucleotides = c(107:116, 125, 163:166), "white")